All Episodes

 And if it would have been a gun control agenda, Sean, I'd be here talking to you about gun control.

-I I'm not into politics, you know, now I am because it just forced me into it.
+You know, now I am because it just forced me into it.

 But I have no agenda except to honor my daughter and tell the truth.

-Uh and that's what I did.
+And that's what I did.

-And that's what this book, why Meadow Died is.
+And that's what this book, Why Meadow Died, is.

-It's the truth for parents to look at and see what happened in Parkland, because you mentioned securing schools, which is important.
+It's the truth for parents to look at and see what happened in Parkland.

 That's a part of it.

-You know, uh look, just for instance, for families to look at California, Gavin Newsom just signed into law that it's illegal to suspend disruptive kids.
+You know, look, just for instance, for families to look at California, Gavin Newsom just signed into law that it's illegal to suspend disruptive kids.

 They don't learn anything.